On the Costs and Benefits of Adopting Lifelong Learning for Software Analytics -- Empirical Study on Brown Build and Risk Prediction: Conclusion

 \ \\{ }\textbf{Description.} JIT risk prediction predicts the riskiness of a code change based on metrics related to the change, such as the number of lines added/ modified/ removed, developer's experience, etc.~\cite{kamei2012large}.
 The term ``just-in-time'' refers to the fact that the detection is done while reviewing the code change instead of right before releasing.
 This has the advantage that the code change is fresh in the developers' mind.
 Research has focused on making the prediction explainable, offering mitigation techniques to the developers to improve their code change~\cite{shihab2012industrial}.
 Furthermore, researchers have explored both tree-based models~\cite{nayrolles2018clever} and neural network models~\cite{qiao2019effort}.

-In our industrial partner's implementation of this approach, features are fed to an XGBoost-based model~\cite{chen2015xgboost}, using an ensemble approach for prediction~\cite{zhou2021ensemble}: several XGBoost models are trained on the data and the average result is used for prediction.
+In Ubisoft's implementation of this approach, features are fed to an XGBoost-based model~\cite{chen2015xgboost}.
 The tool is currently used in almost all the projects of our industrial partner as a predictor for developers on the riskiness of their code changes or, in some cases, as an integration step.

-{ }\textbf{Data extraction.} We study 4 different closed-source projects of our industrial partner, see Table~\ref{risk:info_proj}.
-In these datasets, a code change is labeled as risky if it is tagged as bug-introducing in a Jira ticket.
-In principle, Jira uses the SZZ approach~\cite{da2016framework} to derive bug introducing changes from bug fix data, but labels can also be manually overridden by developers, for example if they deem an SZZ blame to be incorrect.
+{ }\textbf{Data extraction.} We study 4 different closed-source projects of our industrial partner, see Table~\ref{info_proj}.
+A code change is labeled as risky if it is tagged as bug-introducing in a Jira ticket.
+In principle, Jira uses the SZZ approach~\cite{da2016framework} to derive bug introducing changes from bug fix data, but labels can also be manually overridden by developers, e.g., if they deem an SZZ blame to be incorrect.

-The features used for the risk prediction approach, described in Table~\ref{risk:info_feat}, involve meta-information about a code change.
+The features used for the risk prediction, described in Table~\ref{risk:info_feat}, involve metadata about code changes.
 The ``approvers'' are reviewers that can decide which code changes can be integrated into an upcoming release.
 All code changes are reviewed by at least one reviewer.
-When nearing a release date, the reviewed code changes are approved by an approver to be integrated in the next release (or pushed to the next release).
+When nearing a release date, the code changes are approved by an approver to be integrated in the upcoming release (or pushed to the next release).